IAmQpac/IAmQpac/README.md

 - 👋 Hi, I’m @IAmQpac
 - 👀 I’m interested in Java and Web Applications
-- 🌱 I’m currently learning Java, Web Dev (HTML,CSS,PHP,Bootstramp) and will start C++
+- 🌱 I’m currently learning Java, Web Dev (HTML,CSS,PHP,Bootstramp) and C++
-- 💞️ I’m looking to collaborate on Web Applications (specifically interested in finance websites).
+- 💞️ I’m looking to collaborate on Web Applications (specifically interested in the domain of finance).
 - 📫 Send me an Email at christianjerjian@gmail.com

 <!---